-Section 217, ¶1-Every member who is within the bar at the time the question is put shall vote unless, for special reasons, excused by the General Conference.
+Section 220, ¶1-Every member who is within bar at the time the question is put shall vote unless, for special reasons, excused by the General Conference.

-¶2-No delegate shall leave the Conference without the consent of the Conference.
+¶2-No delegate shall leave the Conference without the consent of the Conference,

-¶3-Voting shall be by the uplifted hand, or may also be taken by ballot, and by "Ayes" and "Noes," excepting that all officers and members of the General Board shall be elected by ballot, without nominations.
-If a majority of all the votes cast is not received by a single person, the seven persons receiving the largest vote shall be the nominees, and that at each ballot taken, after the first, the one receiving the lowest number of votes be dropped, until there is an election.
+¶3-Voting shall be by the uplifted hand, or may also be taken by ballot, and by "Ayes" and "Noes," excepting that all officers and members of the General Board shall be elected by ballot.

-In all matters not specified herein, the proceedings of the General Conference shall be governed by common parliamentary law.
+¶4-In all matters not specified herein, the proceedings of the General Conference shall be governed by common parliamentary law.
 These rules may be suspended at any time by a vote of three-fourths of the members present and voting.